 - First off, you need good viewing conditions, which means, clear skies and complete darkness.
 Remember that even if the solar activity is high, if the sky is overcast, you will not be able to see anything.

 - You will need to be in a location far away from light pollution, just like you would be for the night sky, star or Milky Way photography.
-Use the Dark Site Finder website, the Light Pollution Map or Dark Sky website to find a dark location near you.
+Use the Dark Site Finder website, the Light Pollution Map or Dark Sky website to find a dark location or dark skies near you.

 - Only if you are in a location far towards the North or the South, you will be able to see the aurora overhead.
 If you are at locations in the lower latitudes, you will need to be in a wide open area or on top of a mountain to get a good view of the aurora that will be visible closer to the northern horizon.